 - Understanding the past of the boat and verification of its record.

 - Inspection of service documents, interviews with service companies in order to determine the boat’s history of maintenance.

 - List of imminent/near future maintenance/ repairs/ refits that will be needed.

 - All of the serial numbers are determined.
-These are primary and hard to refute evidence, useful in the case of a theft and other criminal incidents.
+These are primary and hard to refute evidence, which may be useful in the case of a theft or other criminal incidents.

 Cert.
 Marine Investigator